Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/sutton-signwriting-and-formal-signwriting-through-the-framework/essay.md

 The framework supports a strong but disciplined conclusion:

+In this framework, `strong full-path candidate` is the strongest responsible positive classification for a system with a credible route across the full path; it is not a claim of total closure.

 - SignWriting is best understood as a plane-based writing system whose primary written unit is the sign
 - Formal SignWriting is best understood as the text model and encoding layer that preserves SignWriting as structured text for storage, search, processing, and rendering